-In the last four days, more fans have searched for Marshmello tickets on Songkick than in past three months combined
+In the last four days, more fans have searched for Marshmello tickets on the Songkick platform than in the past three months combined.

 Sign up for IQ Index

 Record 10m players tuned into Marshmello concert on Fortnite this weekend, in best attended "concert" ever